priyankav89/svglogomaker/README.md

 When the user the `logo.svg` file in a browser,then the user shown a 300x200 pixel image that matches the criteria I entered.

-## INSTALATION

-inquirer 8.2.4

 ## TESTING

-node index.js
+node index.js is used to test this application

 ## SCREENSHOTS